AI Product Sprint

 We start with the user outcome and the workflow – then choose the AI approach that fits.
 Not the other way round.
 However, there will be a whole lot of geekiness involved.

-Not a slide deck presentation.
-You’ll have a prototype your team can test with users and stakeholders – often a working alpha.
+You’ll have a prototype your team can test with users and stakeholders – often a working alpha – not a slide deck presentation.

 It’s fast because it’s disciplined

-Speed comes from a small, highly focused team, tight feedback loops, and making decisions early with only the right people in the room.
+Speed comes from a small, highly focused team, tight feedback loops, and decision clarity with only the right people in the room.

 What we need from you